Karen Schroeder Kassel, MS, RD, MEd

 Arq Bras Endocrinol Metabol.

-Hofmeyr G, Duley L, Atallah A. Dietary calcium supplementation for prevention of pre-eclampsia and related problems: a systematic review and commentary.
+Hofmeyr G, Duley L, et al. Dietary calcium supplementation for prevention of pre-eclampsia and related problems: A systematic review and commentary.

-Pittas AG, Lau J, Hu FB, Dawson-Hughes B. The role of vitamin D and calcium in type 2 diabetes.
+Pittas AG, Lau J, et al. The role of vitamin D and calcium in type 2 diabetes.
 A systematic review and meta-analysis.

 J Clin Endocrinol Metab.